-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Golf Manor is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Golf Manor isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Golf Manor are a mix of both white- and blue-collar jobs.
 Overall, Golf Manor is a village of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Golf Manor who work in office and administrative support (17.55%), sales jobs (10.90%), and teaching (7.43%).

 Also of interest is that Golf Manor has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Golf Manor who are college-educated is somewhat higher than the average US community of 21.84%: 26.51% of adults in Golf Manor have at least a bachelor's degree.
+The overall education level of Golf Manor is somewhat higher than in the average US city of 21.84%: 26.51% of adults 25 and older in the village have at least a bachelor's degree.

 The per capita income in Golf Manor in 2022 was $32,418, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $129,672 for a family of four.
 However, Golf Manor contains both very wealthy and poor people as well.